ValentinOzeel/X_scheduler/README.md

 # 🌌 𝕏 (Twitter) Posts Scheduler

 A powerful and elegant Python-based application for scheduling and managing posts on 𝕏 (formerly Twitter).
-This project leverages the 𝕏 API to provide a seamless experience for users to schedule, edit, and delete tweets, all within a beautiful Gradio interface.
+This project leverages the 𝕏 API to provide a seamless experience for users to schedule, format, edit, and delete tweets, all within a beautiful Gradio interface.

 ## 🌟 Features